 Somewhere in your earliest days as a military spouse, you have a subtle-or not-so-subtle-orientation.
-I call it the Welcome to the Sisterhood of the Big Girl Panties.
-Someone gives you the code of the military spouse and a big part of this is the Code of Silence.
+Someone gives you the code of the military spouse and a big part of this is the Code of Silence…

 It goes something like this: No matter how great the tragedies at home may be, deal with them.
 On your own.
 Don’t bother your deployed service member.
-They can’t do a thing about it and they won’t be coming home.
+They can’t do a thing about it and they won’t be coming home to help.
 All you will do is distract them, and that could get someone killed.

 The code dates back to a time when the wall between home and deployment was not breached by the Internet.
 We’re living in a different world now.
 Service members and their families share more than ever before.
 But what if that service member is under intense pressure or daily attack, where the slightest break in concentration could kill many?
 What if news from home is so devastating it would cripple even the coolest character?